 - a.
 A program may be terminated for various reasons, but such action will be preceded by full study and consultation by the parties concerned.
 Persistent under-enrollment, loss of critical faculty, a shift in priorities, or financial exigency are some of the issues that might lead to termination of programs. - b.
-Before any program is terminated, the rationale for such action will be presented and considered by the program involved and its department Chair, GSBS Dean, and the EVPAA.
+Before any program is terminated, the rationale for such action will be presented and considered by the program involved and its department Chair and GSBS Dean.
 When the necessity for action has been established, the Graduate Council will review the proposed change for graduate programs.
 After such review, the GSBS Dean will render the final decision in consultation with the President. - c.
-The Texas Higher Education Coordinating Board will be notified by the Office of the EVPAA of any program termination.
+The Texas Higher Education Coordinating Board will be notified by the GSBS Office of any program termination.